 64-bit mode also expands the semantics of the SYSENTER and SYSEXIT instructions so that the instructions operate within a 64-bit memory space.
 The mode also introduces two new instructions: SYSCALL and SYSRET (which are valid only in 64-bit mode).
-For details, see the sections on these instructions in IA-32 Intel Architecture Software Developer's Manual, Volume 2B.
+For details, see "SYSENTER-Fast System Call" and "SYSEXIT-Fast Return from Fast System Call" in Chapter 4, "Instruction Set Reference, N-Z," of the IA-32 Intel® Architecture Software Developer's Manual, Volume 2B.